opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

 Preface
 =======
-Android is a linux-based, open source mobile operating system developed by Open Handset Alliance and backed by Google.
+Android is a Linux-based, open source mobile operating system developed by Open Handset Alliance led by Google.
 See the `official site <http://www.android.com/about/>`_ for general details.

-Though being relatively easy to enter, Android development would require fair understanding of programming and its common concepts.
-Even basic familiarity with Java or C++ is advantageous.

-For the quick start with Android development, you should get yourself accustomed with some fundamental Android aspects:
+Development for Android significantly differs from development for other platforms.
+So before starting programming for Android we recommend you make sure that you are familiar with the following key topis:

+#. `Java <http://en.wikipedia.org/wiki/Java_(programming_language)>`_ programming language that is the primary development technology for Android OS.
+Also you can find `Oracle docs on Java <http://docs.oracle.com/javase/>`_ useful.
+#. `Java Native Interface (JNI) <http://en.wikipedia.org/wiki/Java_Native_Interface>`_ that is a technology of running native code in Java virtual machine.
+Also you can find `Oracle docs on JNI <http://docs.oracle.com/javase/7/docs/technotes/guides/jni/>`_ useful.
+#. `Android Activity <http://developer.android.com/training/basics/activity-lifecycle/starting.html>`_ and its lifecycle, that is an essential Android API class.
 #.
-Activity and its lifecycle.
-Information on this essential Android class is available on the `official site for Android developers <http://developer.android.com/training/basics/activity-lifecycle/starting.html>`_ (see first two sections) or on the corresponding page of the `reference <http://developer.android.com/training/basics/activity-lifecycle/starting.html>`_.
-#.
-OpenCV development will certainly require some knowlege of the `Android camera <http://developer.android.com/guide/topics/media/camera.html>`_ essentials.
+OpenCV development will certainly require some knowlege of the `Android Camera <http://developer.android.com/guide/topics/media/camera.html>`_ specifics.
-#.
-Some basic understanding of `Java Native Interface <http://en.wikipedia.org/wiki/Java_Native_Interface>`_ will help you to apprehend the concept of using native code in Java.

 Quick environment setup for Android development
 ===============================================